FanMaker/Turducken/README.md

 When you present the `FanMakerSDKWebViewController` instance it will take a couple of seconds to load the content to display to the user.
 In the meanwhile, a white screen with a loading animation will show to indicate the user the UI is actually loading.

 You can personalize both the loading screen's background color and loading animation by calling the following methods before presenting the `FanMakerSDKWebViewController`.
-The prefered place to call these functions is right after calling `FanMakerSDK.initialize`
+The prefered place to call these functions is right after calling `AppDelegate.fanmakerSDK1.initialize`

 ```
-FanMakerSDK.setLoadingBackgroundColor(_ bgColor : UIColor)
+AppDelegate.fanmakerSDK1.setLoadingBackgroundColor(_ bgColor : UIColor)
-FanMakerSDK.setLoadingForegroundImage(_ fgImage : UIImage)
+AppDelegate.fanmakerSDK1.setLoadingForegroundImage(_ fgImage : UIImage)
 ```

-**Note**: `FanMakerSDK.setLoadingForegroundImage(_ fgImage : UIImage)` can take both a static or an animated `UIImage` as an argument.
+**Note**: `AppDelegate.fanmakerSDK1.setLoadingForegroundImage(_ fgImage : UIImage)` can take both a static or an animated `UIImage` as an argument.

 The Sample App has a working example commented out in the `RegionList.swift` file, but here are some instructions to aid in creating a custom loading animation.